Table of Contents

 - Video (Recorded tape from CCTV or camera, usually divided into scenes)

-One outstanding feature of video annotation in Artificial Intelligence and Machine Learning model is that it offers great insight on how object moves and its direction.
+One outstanding feature of video annotation in Artificial Intelligence and Machine Learning model is that it offers great insight on how an object moves and its direction.

 A video can also inform whether the object is partially obstructed or not while image annotation is limited to this.